-Beam put together an extensive team – from interior architects to copywriters and illustrators – to create a unique visual and verbal language that would reflect the brand’s objectives, and feel more private members club than glass-windowed high-street agent.
-From customized Pashley bikes for negotiators to bespoke hampers, murals to signage, and a complete suite of printed and digital marketing collateral, Beam created an entirely ownable identity for Crayson consistent across a wide range of touch points.
+Solution Beam put together the extensive team – interior architects, copywriters and illustrators – to create a unique visual and verbal language that would reflect the brand’s objectives, and feel more private members club than glass-windowed high-street agent.
+Customized Pashley bikes for negotiators and bespoke hampers, murals and signage, and a complete suite of printed and digital marketing collateral, Beam created an entirely ownable identity for Crayson consistent across a wide range of touch points.

-Beam worked on brand strategy to unify the different offers before designing the brand identity.
+Solution Beam worked on brand strategy to unify the different offers before designing the brand itself.
 The identity needed to work across all the traditional channels including packaging and Beam created distinct imagery that referenced the intricate cornicing detail of the main entertaining rooms.

 The brief was 'Country House glamour' and the palette of soft pinks, peppermint and silvery greys gives a nod to it's 1920's grandeur while the logotype balances the elegant and decadent swoosh with a beautifully chiselled modern sans serif from one of the UK's leading type designers.

-Centient is one of the world’s leading Darknet and internet monitoring services whose clients include major UK organisations, high street retailers and some of the best known international brands.
+Challenge Centient – one of the world’s leading Darknet and internet monitoring services – had a confused product/identity relationship and non-existent brand identity yet was pitching major UK organisations and international brands.

-Beam were appointed to help create and develop the brand for this rapidly developing B2B market.
+Solution Beam were appointed to redesign the brand for this rapidly developing B2B market.
 Beam provided the strategy which included a series of workshops to position the company and their unique services.
 This included naming, developing a strap-line and rebranding across a wide range of touch points and producing a range of collateral to assist the marketing team.
 Art direction and detailed design followed to include a fully responsive website, portal interfaces for their dashboard, product data sheets and a variety of print items and templates.

-Up and coming product designer and craftsman, James Smith, asked Beam to create a brand identity that would reflect his user-centric design approach, and deliver a website that would look as beautiful, and be as easy to use, as his studio’s sought after products.
+Solution Beam designed a brand identity that reflected James' user-centric design approach, and delivered a website that looked as beautiful and easy to use as his studio’s sought after products.

 Beam art directed photography from John Short which helped put a slick, contextual layer over the project and give the website a clean minimalist edge.
 Beam designed a distinct brand that was implemented across a wide range of touch points including stationery, integrated digital and print marketing collateral and an exhibition stand.

-But inebriated pedestrian campaigns are less familiar.
-This borough has an unusually high spike in accidents involving pedestrians who’ve had one shandy too many, not surprisingly in the vicinity of bars and clubs.
-Our brief was to design a campaign that would engage the target audience as well as car/taxi drivers, not use shock tactics or appear too authoritarian whilst not trivializing
+Challenge The borough has an unusually high spike in accidents involving pedestrians who’ve had one shandy too many in the vicinity of bars and clubs.
+How do you reach inebriated pedestrians as well as car/taxi drivers and not use shock tactics, appear too authoritarian or trivialise the issue?

 Definitely one for the road.